+Computational sensibility analysis.
 Thus far, measured and modeled data showed that limited currents decrease towards higher concentrations of the inert ions.
-The aim of the following section is to consider the modeled limited currents under a variation of the electrolyte parameters, aiming to display the physicochemical relations that are described by the differential equations of the transport model.
+In the following, the modeled limited currents are modeled under a variation of the electrolyte parameters, aiming to display the physicochemical relations that are described by the differential equations of the transport model.
 Hereto, two cases are considered, a polar solvent in which the salts are dissolved and an ionic liquid (or ionic melt).
-The first case resembles the above discussed CuSO4 - Na2SO4 system, where water displayed the polar solvent.
+The first case resembles the above discussed CuSO4-Na2SO4 system, where water displayed the polar solvent.